jorgebucaran/cookbook.fish/README.md

 * [Subreddit](https://www.reddit.com/r/fishshell/)

 ### What's a prompt and what are all these ugly characters?
-The prompt is where you type commands and interact with your shell interpreter, i.e, fish.
-Read more about the prompt on UNIX [here](https://en.wikipedia.org/wiki/Command-line_interface#Command_prompt).
+The prompt is where you type commands and interact with your shell interpreter, e.g, fish.
+Read more about the UNIX prompt [here](https://en.wikipedia.org/wiki/Command-line_interface#Command_prompt).

 Maybe it looks like this: